NZ Shooters Travelling Overseas

-- The Police will send back a copy of the PEI-1 AND an import permit for the re-importation of the arms items to the person.
+- The Police will send back a copy of the PEI-1 AND an import permit (Maybe 2, one for Import and one for overseas suppliers – Not needed for Competitors) for the re-importation of the arms items to the person.
 (Keep copies of this form with you on your trip).

 - Note: The airport does not require a copy of the permit on export, as this is issued for importation and is not related to exportation – It is not a Police requirement to provide export information.
 MFAT however, may require a notification.

 - Then leave on your flight.
 (The Airport Police DO NOT need to sight, firearms, magazines, barrels, slides, frames or ammunition when leaving).

 - Note: Nothing should change in regard to the export – the permit covers the re-importation of the firearms, slides, frames, barrels, magazines and ammunition and therefore, the applicant is only required to present the import permit and their firearms license on their return to NZ.

 - The firearms will be checked by NZ Customs (NZ Police have the authority to sign this at the International Police Office location in the Arrival Area as well) on the way back in (You must show NZ Customs your firearms license, along with the import permit which they will sign).

 - The Airport Police will need to sight any firearms, magazines, frames, slides, barrels, and ammunition brought back into New Zealand as stated on your import permit.

 - If you bring back ammunition LESS than the quantity exported, then there will be no issues.